Dyloh/Dyloh.github.io/_pages/about.md

   - /about.html
 ---

-I am a second your graduate student from [School of Mathematical Sciences](https://math.pku.edu.cn), [Peking University](https://pku.edu.cn).
+I am a second Ph.D. student from [School of Mathematical Sciences](https://math.pku.edu.cn), [Peking University](https://pku.edu.cn).
 I am very fortunate to be advised by Prof. Minghua Deng.
 My research interest includes high-dimensional statistics and biostatistics.

 Previously, I received a BS in Statistics from Peking University in 2022.